West India Regiments: Nineteenth century

 The new West India Regiments saw considerable service during the period of the Napoleonic Wars.
 In 1800 there were 12 battalion-sized regiments located in the British West Indies.
 Three companies of the First WIR repulsed a French attempt to recapture the island of Marie-Galante in August–September 1808, together with members of the first Corps of Colonial Marines recruited from local fugitive slaves.

-The Regiments were later involved in the War of 1812, both on the Atlantic coast and in the Gulf of Mexico, taking part in the disastrous British attack on New Orleans.
-After the Slave Trade Act of 1807, there was a shortfall of around five thousand members at the start of the War of 1812, and the war offered hope of new recruitment from slaves fleeing the United States.
+The Regiments were later involved in the War of 1812, both on the Atlantic coast and in the Gulf of Mexico, taking part in the British attack on New Orleans.
+After the Slave Trade Act 1807, there was a shortfall of around five thousand members at the start of the War of 1812, and the war offered hope of new recruitment from Black slaves fleeing the United States.
 However, only eight joined the regiments from the Chesapeake Bay area in 1814, and a further thirteen on the coast of Georgia early in 1815, the great majority of refugees who offered military service preferring the newly formed Corps of Colonial Marines, whose officers later rejected government orders for transfer to the Regiments.

 Following the end of the War of 1812, numbers were progressively reduced.
 Members of two of the disbanded regiments were settled in the eastern part of Trinidad, the 6th in 1817 and the 3rd in 1819, forming the main Muslim population in Trinidad before the first arrival of indentured Indian immigrants in 1845.
 During most of the remainder of the nineteenth century there were never less than two West India Regiments.
 The 1st West India Regiment from Jamaica went to the Gold Coast of Africa to fight in the Ashanti War of 1873–4.
+Both the 1st and 2nd West India Regiments served under the command of Sir Garnet Wolseley during this campaign, acquitting themselves well in difficult conditions.

+In 1837, 60-100 disaffected African soldiers of the 1st West India Regiment mutinied in St. Joseph, Trinidad.
+They had recently been conscripted into the regiment after being liberated from illegal slave ships by the Royal Navy.
+The mutineers seized arms and ammunition, killing one enlisted soldier and setting fire to the officers' quarters.
+The Army and Trinidad Militia quickly suppressed the mutiny, killing twelve mutineers; six others committed suicide to avoid capture.
+Three ringleaders of the mutiny, including Daaga, were subsequently executed, while two others were sentenced to death but had their sentences commuted to penal transportation to Australia.